danklotz/openNotes/micro-reviews.md

 - **N**
 - [Natural Born Killers](https://www.imdb.com/title/tt0110632/?ref_=nm_knf_i3).
 Albeit the script is by Quentin Tarantino this movie has too much Oliver Stone in it for me.
+- [Nacho Libre](https://www.imdb.com/title/tt0457510/?ref_=nm_flmg_t_11_dr).
+A meditative movie about the importance of doing what you love, even if your not good at it.
+The movie is very quirky and special so I think its not for everyone.
+The humor is okaish, but the overall somethings off.
+All in all I really enjoyed it.
 - [Now You See Me](https://www.imdb.com/title/tt1670345/?ref_=hm_tpks_tt_i_16_pd_tp1_pbr_ic).
 Making movies about magic/magicians is a great idea.
 I did not particularly like this one though.
 - [Now You See Me 2](https://www.imdb.com/title/tt3110958/?ref_=tt_sims_tt_i_1).
 Like the first one, but worse.